Gavin Gibb: Life

 He was the second son of Andrew Gibb of Auchinleck in Ayrshire.
 He studied at Glasgow University and graduated MA in 1783.
-He was licensed tp preach as a Church of Scotland minister by the Presbytery of Irvine in June 1786.
+He was licensed to preach as a Church of Scotland minister by the Presbytery of Irvine in June 1786.

 In April 1787 he was ordained as minister of Fintry then translated to Strathblane, north of Glasgow, in September 1791.
 In November 1804 Glasgow University awarded him an honorary Doctor of Divinity.
 He was chosen by Glasgow Town Council to be minister of St Andrew's Church in Glasgow, moving there in February 1809.
 The church is now known as St Andrew's in the Square to distinguish it from St Andrew's Cathedral.
-He was also, together with his post at St Andrews Church, Professor of Hebrew at Glasgow University.
+He was also, together with his post at St Andrew's Church, Professor of Hebrew at Glasgow University.

 In Glasgow he lodged at 13 College Street in 1815.

 In 1817 he succeeded Very Rev John Cook as Moderator and was succeeded in turn by Rev John Campbell.

 He died in Glasgow on 9 June 1831.